Please Don't Leave Me: Synopsis

-The video begins inside Pink's house, where after a fight with her boyfriend, she is shown trying to stop him from packing his stuff in preparation to leave.
+The video begins inside Pink's house, where after a fight with her boyfriend, she is shown trying to stop him from packing up in preparation to leave.
 He exits the bedroom with his bags, and as he reaches the stairway Pink pleads with him to stay.
 He refuses and turns to leave.
 As he does so, he slips on some marbles on the floor and endures a rough fall down the stairs.
 He sees Pink coming towards him down the stairs, with an innocent expression on her face, and blacks out.
 He awakens, bruised and swollen in bed with Pink dressed in a nursing type of uniform, stitching up one of his wounds.
 She dances suggestively for him, while he tries to grasp for the telephone at the bedside, only to have Pink smash his kneecaps with a golf club (a direct imitation of one of the scenes from the aforementioned movie Misery).

 Pink is then shown in the kitchen preparing a salad, rapidly and angrily chopping the vegetables with a large knife.
 Her boyfriend awakens in bed, and attempts to sneak out through the door, but Pink catches him at the doorway.
 She gives him a bewildered look while holding the bowl of salad, as he debates whether or not he can escape.
 He opens the door, only to be instantly attacked by one of Pink's dogs.
 He is next shown opening his eyes to Pink's face yet again, as she paints his face with clownish makeup, while he sits in a wheelchair.
 She is wearing another lavish outfit.
 His hands are tied, and he is bruised and battered almost beyond recognition.
 Pink grabs his wheelchair, spins it around a few times and pushes it off a high step, seeming to enjoy herself in the process.
 He flies out of the chair, into a room filled with carnival themed objects such as horses used in a merry go round and various dolls.
 Pink lies on top of him, acting completely innocent, and kissing his cheek.